SushantPatial/Reaction-Test/README.md

 # Reaction Test

-Test your reaction timing!
-Bring out the inner fps gamer in you ⚡!
+<b>Test your reaction timing!
+Bring out the inner fps gamer in you ⚡!</b>

 ### Languages used
 HTML, CSS, JavaScript